 Osphena

-Osphena Coupons & Discount Card - Compare Prices Near You
+Osphena Coupons & Savings Card – Discount Prices from $99.00

 Osphena (ospemifene) is a medication designed to alleviate symptoms of vaginal dryness and painful intercourse that women may experience after menopause.
 It functions by mimicking estrogen in certain parts of the body, addressing the reduction in estrogen levels that occurs during menopause.
 This decline in estrogen can lead to dryness and irritation of the vaginal lining, making sexual activity uncomfortable.
 Osphena is classified as a selective estrogen receptor modulator (SERM) and is taken orally once daily.
 Common side effects may include hot flashes and vaginal discharge.
 Always consult with a healthcare professional before starting any new medication to ensure it is appropriate for your individual health needs.